NyanMaw/NTU-SC1015-Project-SkincareRecommendation/README.md

 - @NyanMaw - Maw Htun - idk

 ## Problem Definition
+Detection of patterns in the data to produce a personalized recommendation system for skincare products

 - Can we find a strong correlation between price and rank, within products of the same categories (i.e. within Moisturizers, Cleansers, etc.)